harikrishnan-knr/Custom_Linux_Tools/README.md

    Is This OK To Install The Tools [y/n]:
    ```

    Enter `y` to install.
-This copies the `qrcode` script to `/usr/local/bin/` and makes it executable, so it becomes available as a regular command on your system.
+This copies the `qrcode`, `voice`script to `/usr/local/bin/` and makes it executable, so it becomes available as a regular command on your system.

 4. When you're done working in the virtual environment, you can exit it with: